cms-analysis/CombineHarvester/HIG16044/input/VHbbInstructions.md

 To make pre- and post fit plots of the BDT distributions in the SR:
 `python scripts/makePostFitPlots.py`

+To make pre- and post fit plots of the CMVA distributions in the CR:
+`python scripts/makePostFitPlotsCR.py`

 The underlying plotting scripts is scripts/postFitPlot.py.
-Some small adaptations still need to be made to be able to plot post-fit plots of the CRs (in addition to cosmetic changes).
+Cosmetic changes still needed.

 ## Other plots